lwh9346/open-heat-lab-site/content/authors/yuxi-wang/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - PI
+  - Postdocs
 ---

-Song Bai, graduated from Tsinghua University and is currently a Distinguished Research Fellow at the Department of Energy and Resource Engineering, College of Engineering, Peking University
+Yuxi Wang is a postdoctoral researcher in College of Engineering at Peking University.
+He received B.S. in Materials Physics and Ph.D. in Materials Science and Engineering at Nanjing University.
+His research interest include high resolution thermal metrology, micro/nanoscale thermal transport and thermoelectricity.